"Education is the most powerful weapon which you can use to change the world". Nelson Mandela

 Preschool 3 to 5 years Puffins

-The Swans class is a smaller sized full day, state-funded, Pre-K Counts class that runs 180 days, Monday-Friday from 9:00 am to 3:00 pm.
+The Puffins class is a smaller sized full day, state-funded, Pre-K Counts class that runs 180 days, Monday-Friday from 9:00 am to 3:00 pm.
 This program is free to families.
 Entrance into this class is based on family income and other risk factors.
 Preference for the smaller sized class is based on developmental needs.
 Attendance is a requirement and follows the Ephrata Area School District calendar.
 In the classroom, our certified teacher creates learning experiences that gets the children ready for kindergarten.
-The Swans prepare academically for a more structured setting but utilizes creative curriculum which enhances learning through play.
+The Puffins prepare academically for a more structured setting but utilizes creative curriculum which enhances learning through play.

 Before and/or after care is available for a fee.

-Before and After Kindergarten and 1st Grade Owls
+Before & After Kindergarten & 1st Grade Owls

 Our Before and After Care for Kindergarten classroom allows for programming outside of their half day kindergarten with Ephrata Area School District.
 Our Owl classroom utilizes the creative curriculum content to emphasis the children's academic content as well as influence their own personal interest.
 The Owls kindergarten enrichment activities are geared towards building social-emotional development as well as working through the alphabet in themed lessons that correspond with their instruction at school.